Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

-Let me fill you in – they’re behaviors that can have negative consequences on our lives.
-You know those things like smoking, drinking too much, procrastinating, overindulging in food, or not managing your time well – all these can be classified as bad habits!
+Let me fill you in – they’re behaviors that can negatively affect our lives.
+Things like smoking, drinking too much, procrastinating, overindulging in food, or not managing your time well can be classified as bad habits!

 It’s important to recognize the ones that are derailing us and actively work to replace them with better alternatives.